The TAO of Discovery Interviews

 “O” is for ORDER

 The order – or phases of a Discovery Interview – from Current State to Triggered Questions is deliberately chosen.
-The order is important.
+Discovery Interviews are about learning; and as such the order is important.